nickjevershed/simple-npm-module-web-template/README.md

 # NPM package template for browser code #

 Javascript development in 2024 is hard and annoying!
-So here is a very simple template using rollup and babel for making a module that will only be used in the browser.
+So here is a very simple template using rollup and babel for making a module that will only be used in the browser, but can be distributed via NPM.

 Use the index.html file in /test to see real-time changes, using: